GarySimons/girlsrun/README.md

 | distance      | (null=False, blank=False)                                 | IntegerField |
 | description   | default='some string'                                     | TextField    |
 | image         | (null=True, blank=True)                                   | ImageField   |

 ---

+## Bugs and Problems

+### Scroll bar on bottom of website
+I had a problem with having a scroll bar on bottom of site.
+I made coloured backgrounds for all the panels and divs that it could be and made them all **90vw**.
+There was still a scroll bar.
+After looking for solutions online, I concluded that it was the body of that the was causing the problem.
+I gave it a width of **98vw and the scroll bar disappeared.** However I how had my home page image and the panels underneath with a white line down the right hand side because of the 98vw.
+After a bit of searching in discovered that adding **'overflow-x: hidden;’** to body on the CSS fixed the problem.

+### Bootstrap Flex box and Order
+I wanted the order of the columns on some of my pages to change from desktop to tablet and mobile on the **My Story panel** and **Advice pages**.
+On desktop I wanted the text column one the left and image column on the right as I felt this worked best visually.
+But when switching to smaller screens I needed the image to be at the top to draw in the eye and create visual clues and impact.
+After searching for a solution I came across using **Bootstrap flex box** to solve it. using **‘flex-column-reverse flex-md-row’** flipped my second column to the top on smaller screens.
+However, this didn’t seem to work so well on the Advice pages as it threw out the grid on tablets.
+So for these I used **Bootstrap’s order** class to tell each column it’s position at each breakpoint.

+### Highlighting active nav bar button
+I wanted to show the user which page they were currently on by highlighting the corresponding button in the nav bar.
+There were a few options offered up by various Google searches, but the one that worked for me and seemed to be the simplest was to add a **with statement** within the nav bar that matched up the url names **{% with url_name=request.resolver_match.url_name %}** which created an active button if they matched **{% if url_name == ‘xxxxx’ %}active{% endif %}**.
+With an **active** CSS style created, this makes it clear to the user where they are.

+### Code stuck in ‘message-container’
+I was having a problem with a couple of my grids when logged in as a super user.
+Both my **‘order history’** and **‘edit product’** pages had grids that were behaving badly and not showing the nav bar.
+In the **Inspect** view I could see that it was telling me that they were inside the message-container div which is only a thin column down the right of the page.
+As it was in the messages I felt it must be to do with my toast files.
+After much trial and error and some advice, it was tracked down to **not closing the div** in my toast-info.html file.
+That fixed, the pages looked great.

+---